Alfresco/alfresco-content-app/docs/extending.md

 You can invoke every application action from the extensions, i.e. buttons, menus, etc.

 <p class="tip">
-Many of the actions take currently selected nodes if no payload provided.
+Many of the actions take the currently selected nodes if no payload is provided.
 That simplifies declaring and invoking actions from the extension files.
 </p>